cmcmone/cmcmone.github.com/_posts/2020-06-07-formatting settings.markdown

     }
     ```

-- move open braces to a new line for types
+- keep open braces on the same line for types

     ```c++
     namespace Namespace1
-    class Class1
+    class Class1 {
-    {
     };
     ```